ChalmersGU-data-structure-courses/lab-system/README.md

 * The number of previous attempts.
   The previous grader and a link to their evaluation.
 * A link to the robograder's evaluation of the submission.
-  This is in form of an issue created by the robograder in the grading repository, only visible to graders.
+  This is in form of an issue created by the robograder in the collection repository, only visible to graders.
   If a lab group has not run the robograder themselves, graders may find it useful to copy fragments of the robograder's evaluation into their own grading feedback.
 * The submission message, if any.